aras-p/glsl-optimizer/src/gallium/docs/source/tgsi.rst

 the sample mask used to disable further sample processing (i.e. gl_SampleMask).
 Only the X value is used, up to 32x MS.

+TGSI_SEMANTIC_INVOCATIONID
+""""""""""""""""""""""""""

+For geometry shaders, this semantic label indicates that a system value contains the current invocation id (i.e. gl_InvocationID).
+Only the X value is used.

 Declaration Interpolate
 ^^^^^^^^^^^^^^^^^^^^^^^